 That same day, Escalera was arrested and brought to a police station where Nieves and Torres viewed him through a one-way mirror.
 Both again said Escalera was the gunman and Torres said he recalled that on several occasions Escalera had visited the hotdog stand where Torres worked a year or two earlier.

-Escalera went on trial in Kings County Superior Court in August 1976.
+Escalera went on trial in Kings County Supreme Court in August 1976.
 Nieves and Torres identified him as the gunman, despite a defense contention that the identification procedure was suggestive and flawed.